Skip to content

 140

-Black children and teens are 17 times more likely than white children and teens of the same age to die by gun homicide.
+Black children and teens are more than 18 times more likely than white children and teens of the same age to die by gun homicide.

 Gun Suicide in the United States